Who's behind the Wall Street protests?

 Pressed further for his views on the movement and the protesters, Soros refused to be drawn in.
 But conservative radio host Rush Limbaugh summed up the speculation when he told his listeners last week, "George Soros money is behind this."

-Soros, 81, is No. 7 on the Forbes 400 list with a fortune of $22 billion, which has ballooned in recent years as he deftly responded to financial market turmoil.
+Soros, 81, is No. 7 on the Forbes 400 list with a fortune of $22 billion (13.97 billion pounds), which has ballooned in recent years as he deftly responded to financial market turmoil.
 He has pledged to give away all his wealth, half of it while he earns it and the rest when he dies.

 Like the protesters, Soros is no fan of the 2008 bank bailouts and subsequent government purchase of the toxic sub-prime mortgage assets they amassed in the property bubble.

-Note: (This story was corrected to change the reference to Kalle Lasn)